-The regional positions are part-time; three of the coordinators continue to serve in Conference/local church staff positions with time adjustments to allow for their regional roles.
+The regional positions are part-time; two of the coordinators continue to serve in Conference/local church staff positions with time adjustments to allow for their regional roles.
 Rev. Alyce Weaver Dunn, as the Director of Connectional Ministries, provides supervision.

 Tawni Betts - Love God

 Tawni Betts grew up in Corry, PA, and graduated with a BA in Elementary Education from Grove City College.
 She has served as Director of Christian Nurture